nitnahtnit/WebsiteOpener/README.md

 # WebsiteOpener
-Open common websites at once
+Basic python script to open multiple websites at once